I. Non-Discrimination and Commitment to Diversity

 The Laws of the Regents establish provisions for the termination of faculty for the reason of program discontinuance.

-VII.
+VI.
 Additional Remuneration for Consultative Services

 Regent policy, "Additional Remuneration for Consultative Services" sets forth policy on additional remuneration for consultative services.
 Separate policies apply to faculty in the School of Medicine, who are subject to provisions of the Medical Services Foundation.

-VIII.
+VII.
 Sexual Harassment

 Administrative policy sets forth policy prohibiting sexual harassment and related retaliation on University campuses and in University activities and programs.
 This policy sets forth sexual harassment policy, policy concerning amorous relationships, and contains additional provisions.
 Campuses are required to establish procedures to enforce policy on sexual harassment.
 Regent policy forms the basis of this APS.

-IX.
+VIII.
 Access to University Records

 A. Performance Ratings